gap-system/hpcdoc/README.md

 # /!\ WARNING! /!\
 This documentation has been converted to GAPDoc format and integrated into the [HPC-GAP branch](https://github.com/gap-system/gap/tree/hpcgap-default) of GAP.
-Please submit updates to the documentation there.
+Please submit updates to the documentation in the folder `gap/doc/hpc`.

 # HPC-GAP Documentation